calve/payplug_rails/README.md

 # PayplugRails

-A Rails plugin to create payment using Payplug's solution
+A Rails plugin to create payments using Payplug's solution

 ## Installation